sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 >**Note**: This subtask is optional.

-Since the Replication and Failover process can take anywhere from 10 to 30 minutes to complete, you have the choice to skip Subtask 2 through 5, and skip directly to Task 3.
+Since the Replication and Failover process can take anywhere from 10 to 30 minutes to complete, you have the choice to skip Subtask 2 through 5, and go directly to Task 3.
 However, if you have the time, it is recommended that you complete these steps.

 1. Using a new tab or instance of your browser, navigate to the Azure Management Portal <http://portal.azure.com>.